 The federal Workforce Investment Act of 1998 (WIA) supersedes the Job Training Partnership Act (JTPA) and encompasses such federal training acts as the Carl D. Perkins Vocational and Applied Technology Education Act, the Wagner-Peyser Act, and others.
 WIA calls for a partnership of public agencies and private employers to plan and deliver training programs for unemployed workers, dislocated workers, or workers who have had previous difficulty getting or keeping work.
 The program gives each state three block grants targeting adult employment and training, disadvantaged youth employment and training, and adult education and family literacy programs.

 Federal WIA funds are used in Colorado to support local workforce centers, which offer a variety of employment and training services to all employers and jobseekers.
-A comprehensive discussion of federal training programs is available.
+Additional information on the federal WIA is available.

 The WIA requires that each state must establish a one-stop training system, with at least one center in each local area.
 Colorado has a number of workforce centers, offering such services as: